felipesandoli/trivia/README.md

 ### Footer

-The footer contains the credits to the site developer, links to the developer linkedin and github pages as well as a link to the contact us form
+The footer contains the credits to the site developer, links to the developer linkedin and github pages as well as a link to the contact us form.
+The footer layout was inspired by this github [repository](https://aleksandracodes.github.io/CI_PP2_SunshineGuessing/).

 ![Fotter](./documentation/features/footer.png)